laaria-chris/H1N1-VACCINATION-PREDICTION-MODEL/README.md

 So as to classify exactly those who got H1N1 flu shot from those that did not, we need a higher accuracy of the model outputs, as well as a high precision score, which is related to a low false positive rate (those who predicted to be vaccinated but did actually not get H1N1 flu shot).

+## Data Overview

+This data comes from a NHFS National Flu Survey from 2009, which inquires about whether or not people received the seasonal flu and/or the H1N1 flu vaccination, as well as their demographic, behavioral, and health factors.
+There are 26,000 respondents to this survey.
+In this project we chose H1N1 vaccination rate as our target variable.
+We used all features in the survey, and filled missing values using the Iterative Imputer.